harbour/core/harbour/contrib/rddads/doc/en/readme.txt

-      For programmers who are already familiar with the ACE engine, Harbour's compatibility with dbfcdx means there are some differences between the RDDADS in Harbour and the parallel ACE documentation:
+      For programmers who are already familiar with the ACE engine, Harbour's compatibility with dbfcdx means there are some differences between the rddads in Harbour and the parallel ACE documentation:

       1) In ACE, skipping backwards to BOF goes to the phantom record and sets the record number to 0.
-In RDDADS, the  record pointer stays at the Top record and only the BOF flag is set to True.
+In rddads, the  record pointer stays at the Top record and only the BOF flag is set to True.

-      2) In RDDADS, a filter expression can be used that may not be valid on the server (because of references to public variables or User-Defined Functions).
+      2) In rddads, a filter expression can be used that may not be valid on the server (because of references to public variables or User-Defined Functions).
       In these cases, all data will come back from the server